Understanding Principal Use in Martyn’s Law

 What Is Principal Use?

 Many premises serve multiple purposes, encompassing more than one Schedule 1 activity.
-To clarify the responsibilities under the Bill:
+To clarify the responsibilities under the Act:

 By determining the principal use, responsible persons can assess which provisions in Schedule 1 are applicable.